AntirWiki/Antir/content/World Lore/Magic.md

 tags:
   - lore
 ---
-The planet (or something in it?) sort of naturally emanates magical energy, and the souls of living things subconsciously shape this energy.
+The source of magic is a topic of much debate.
+Some say that living beings create a steady stream of magic from their souls.
+Others claim that magic has an outside source, and that the soul is merely a filter that shapes the energy that passes through a being.
+Either way, magic flows through all living things and is shaped by them - either consciously or, more often, subconsciously.

-So animals and plants tend to create animal/plant spirits, since they dont really have the capacity to conceptualize anything else.
+Usually, this energy is "shaped" or "colored" by whatever the being is thinking when it passes through them.
+This energy then flows into the world, where it either feeds a spirit or, if there are no spirits with the right "shape" nearby, creates an entirely new one.

-But for sapient beings.
-Yknow how people tend to personify things, like how youll say “oh this wind is trying to blow me over”.
-When people do that their soul subconsciously uses a bit of energy to make that true and spirits are born.
+Plants and animals, having little in the way of imagination, tend to create plant and animal spirits - since they spend most of their time thinking about themselves, their mates, or their food.
+These spirits usually share the lower intelligence of the beings that feed them.

-And when that happens for something more abstract like an ideal (honor, war, death) or a specific superstition, a god comes into being.
+Mortals, however - living beings with higher capacity for thought - have a tendency to personify the things around them.
+When a person thinks "this wind is trying to blow me over," their soul subconsciously uses a bit of magic to make that thought true - feeding or creating a tempestuous wind spirit.
+Because of the thoughts that birthed and feed it, such a spirit will likely be antagonistic.

-But spellcasters can harness this energy directly.
-Charisma/wisdom casters can bypass spirits by willing or believing something so firmly that it happens.
-Wizards, on the other hand, use careful thought patterns and visualization to make specific effects
+When a person thinks about a more abstract ideal - honor, war, death, etc - or a specific superstition, a god comes into being.

-Meanwhile casters like witches and maybe druids often do magic by making requests of a spirit/spirits and providing some energy in return as a sort of bargain.
+Some mortal spellcasters can take control of this process, or subvert it altogether.
+Casters that rely on their personal charisma or wisdom can bypass spirits by willing or believing something so firmly that it happens.
+Wizards, on the other hand, use careful thought patterns, sigils, and visualization to harness the magic flowing through them for specific effects.
+Because of this, some superstitious folk dislike arcane casters because they see arcane magic as taking energy that would otherwise go to the spirits and using it for themselves.

-Some superstitious folk dislike arcane casters because they see arcane magic as taking energy that would otherwise go to the spirits and using it for themselves.
+Meanwhile, casters like [[Witch|Witches]] and druids do magic by making requests of a spirit or spirits and providing some energy in return as a sort of bargain.

 In summary:
-- Primal magic: hey spirit do me a favor?
+- Primal magic asks local spirits for a favor in exchange for magical energy
-- Divine magic: hey god heres magic can i have powers
+- Divine magic is a gift from a god as a reward for dedicated prayer and service
-- Occult magic: poking spirits in a specific way to make thing happen
+- Occult magic manipulates spirits, ghosts, or other cosmic forces in a specific way to make something happen
-- Arcane magic: who needs spirits if i think about it hard enough i can use the magic myself
+- Arcane magic bypasses spirits altogether, taking direct control of one's own magic